Based on the New York Times article "36 Hours in Ottawa" By Remy Scalza; Jan. 5, 2017 and adapted for CaRMS 2019 by Family Medicine chief residents.

 Shop and Stroll (4 p.m.)

 Start your adventure by taking a stroll along our very own Unesco World Heritage site: the stunning Rideau Canal, the world’s longest skating rink.
-Continue toward the bustle of the Ottawa ByWard Market, a neighborhood with a mix of pubs, clubs, fine-food shops and boutiques.
+Continue toward the bustle of the Ottawa ByWard Market, a neighbourhood with a mix of pubs, clubs, fine-food shops and boutiques.
 Your visit wouldn't be complete without trying a classic treat: Beaver tails (a deep-fried confection topped with cinnamon sugar or such Canadian options as maple butter).

 Market Feast (7 p.m.)